nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 EOF
 ```

-This Gateway is associated with the NGINX Kubernetes Gateway through the `gatewayClassName` field.
+This Gateway is associated with the NGINX Gateway Fabric through the `gatewayClassName` field.
 The default
-installation of NGINX Kubernetes Gateway creates a GatewayClass with the name `nginx`.
-NGINX Kubernetes Gateway will
+installation of NGINX Gateway Fabric creates a GatewayClass with the name `nginx`.
+NGINX Gateway Fabric will
 only configure Gateways with a `gatewayClassName` of `nginx` unless you change the name via the `--gatewayclass`
 [command-line flag](/docs/cli-help.md#static-mode).